 So, one last thing to consider in during this divorce process.

 Most people imagine that they file a petition, do a little paperwork, and then they get an order from the court.
 It doesn’t actually work that way.

-There is a time in between those two steps that puts you in a bit of a holding pattern.
-Texas requires at least a 60 day waiting period between the petition and the order to give the court time to sort things out.
+There is a time in between those two steps that put you in a bit of a holding pattern.
+Texas requires at least a 60-day waiting period between the petition and the order to give the court time to sort things out.

 That means that you will need to follow our simple tips right on day one.
 So make sure that you keep those tips front of mind because they will matter super early in your case.